Analysis, forecasting and system identification of a floating offshore wind turbine using dynamic mode decomposition: Results

 \subsection{Modal analysis}

-\Cref{fig:hfdmd} shows the modal representation provided by the DMD for the current test case with standardized data with the application of the low-pass filter, with no state augmentation.
-Modes $\phi_k$ are ranked based on the energy of the respective modal coordinate signal normalized by the total energy
+\Cref{fig:dmd} presents the DMD results for the FOWT system dynamics.
+Specifically, \cref{fig:dmd_a} shows the complex modal frequencies identified by DMD with no state augmentation.
+These are ranked in \cref{fig:dmd_b} based on the normalized energy of the respective modal coordinate signal: